 • The dogs do not bark, snarl, paw, or lunge at the individual who alerts them;

 • The searches will be random and will not occur every day;

-• If the dog alerts to the presence of drugs, the visitor will be asked to step out of line and consent to a further search.
+• If the dog alerts to the presence of drugs, the visitor will be asked to step out of line and consent to a search by correctional staff.
 If the visitor refuses, he or she will not be allowed to visit the inmate and must leave the facility.

 • The use of passive, trained canines for these purposes is common practice in correctional settings.